kavina-systems/MTD/README.md

 Retrieve VAT liabilities
 Retrieve VAT payments

-Primarily aimed at users who use spreadsheets for accounts and allow users to carry out manual VAT returns (Soft landing period - this will expire on 01/04/2020).
+Primarily aimed at users who use spreadsheets for accounts and act as bridging software for supported spreadsheets;
+Microsoft Excel
+WPS Office
+Open Office
+Libre Office
-To act as bridging software for spreadsheets (Excel / WPS Office / Open Office / LibreOffice spreadsheet must include defined worksheet template).
+The spreadsheet must include defined worksheet template.

-During the soft landing period no spreadsheet required, note the manual function will automatically expire on 1st April 2020 This is a standalone application for Windows (7,8,10 x32 and x64), no installation required
+This is a standalone application for Windows (7,8,10 x32 and x64), no installation required.

+During the Soft Landing period manual VAT returns can be carried out without the use of a spreadsheet, note the soft landing period will expire 01/04/2020

 Distributed as Freeware